eliac7/GutVault/README.md

 ## 📖 Overview

 GutVault is a Progressive Web Application (PWA) designed to simplify the tracking of Irritable Bowel Syndrome (IBS) symptoms, meals, and bowel movements.
-Unlike traditional health trackers that store sensitive medical data on remote servers, GutVault utilizes a **local-first architecture**.
+Unlike traditional health trackers that store sensitive medical data on remote servers, GutVault utilizes a **local-first architecture** with **optional app lock security**.

 All user data is stored persistently within the user's browser using **IndexedDB** (via Dexie.js), ensuring complete privacy and offline functionality.
 The application leverages **AI Voice Logging** to reduce the friction of manual entry.
 Users can speak naturally to describe their meals or symptoms, and the application uses an LLM (via OpenRouter) to parse the speech into structured data points automatically.